 Most organizations conduct periodic vulnerability scans weekly, bi-weekly, monthly, quarterly, or even yearly for compliance audits.
 The flaw is that you only see instantaneous snapshots of the risks during each risk assessment routine.
 By the time you wait for the next scanning cycle, new devices and applications might have been installed, and existing applications changed, system settings meddled with, or so many other events.
 New vulnerabilities will have surfaced, making your endpoints open to exploits.
 The exact risk posture of your IT infrastructure will always be unknown, leading to unforeseen threats and exploits.

 To be proactive about mitigating vulnerabilities, you need to perform continuous vulnerability scans that look for vulnerabilities in your endpoints in real-time.
 Try and close the gap between vulnerability detection and remediation as best as possible.

 3. “Only critical vulnerabilities need to be remediated.”

 Focusing just on critical vulnerabilities based on CVSS scores is not an effective way to plan your vulnerability management program.
-In fact, 9 out of 12 actively exploited vulnerabilities reported by Microsoft in 2019 were labeled important and not critical.
+In fact, reports 9 out of 12 actively exploited vulnerabilities by Microsoft in 2019 labels important and not critical.
 You cannot predict attacks based on just CVSS scores.